-- 10 to 20 medium to large-size shrimp/prawns, fresh or thawed from frozen
+- 10 to 20 medium to large shrimp (fresh or thawed from frozen)

-- 2 tbsp. fish sauce (available in tall bottles at Asian/Chinese food stores)
+- 2 tablespoons fish sauce (available in tall bottles at Asian/Chinese food stores)

-- 1/3 to 1/2 tsp. shrimp paste (available by the jar at Asian/Chinese food stores)
+- 1/3 to 1/2 teaspoon shrimp paste (available by the jar at Asian/Chinese food stores)

-- 1 fresh chili, minced, or 1/2 tsp. dried chili flakes
+- 1 chili (fresh, minced or 1/2 teaspoon dried chili flakes)

 - Rinse shrimp and remove shells, except for tails.
 Butterfly shrimp by cutting down the length of the back (shallow cuts).
 Place all other ingredients in a mini-chopper or food processor and process well to form a chili-garlic sauce.